pulumi/examples/testing-integration-py/README.md

 ## Precondition

-you meed create the credential file yourself.
-By default, its location is at ~/.aws/credentials, and And access key has the permission for S3 bucket.
+You need to create the credential file yourself.
+By default, its location is at ~/.aws/credentials.
+Your access key needs the correct permissions for S3 bucket and object creation/deletion.
 ```
 [default]
 aws_access_key_id = YOUR_ACCESS_KEY